Cathal Brady – Inspiring Sports Therapy Students to a Fulfilling Career

 “With small classes and lots of practical interaction time, we get to know each student well over three years.
 So when a student gets to where they want to be, their perfect job or postgraduate position, I am delighted for them.
 I’m proud to be part of the team that helped them get there,” he said.

-Even during Covid-19, Cathal was still able to find ways that complied with all government restrictions to still teach his sports therapy classes and engage his students.
-That’s a direct reflection on his ability as a lecturer but also his passion for sports therapy that was honed in Portobello.
+Even during COVID-19, Cathal was still able to find ways that complied with all government restrictions to teach his sports therapy classes and engage his students.
+That’s a direct reflection of his ability as a lecturer but also his passion for sports therapy which was honed in Portobello.

 “If you enjoy your job, you will never work a day in your life,” he said.

-Cathal graduated with BSc (Hons) Sports Therapy from London Metropolitan University at Portobello Institute.
+Cathal graduated with a BSc (Hons) in Sports Therapy from London Metropolitan University at Portobello Institute.

 Cathal Brady – Inspiring Sports Therapy Students to a Fulfilling Career Cathal Brady – Inspiring Sports Therapy Students to a Fulfilling Career